 - Bailey’s Bed and Breakfast

-7. Port Antonio, good area for surfing, hiking and outdoor activities
+7. Port Antonio, where to stay for surfing and outdoor activities

 Port Antonio is a small city along the northeast coast of Jamaica.
-Quieter than other cities on the island, with less of the overly touristy atmosphere.
-Port Antonio is a great place to stay in Jamaica for those planning a relaxing getaway in a laid back town.
+Quieter than other cities on the island, with less of an overly touristy atmosphere.
+Port Antonio is a great place to stay in Jamaica for those planning a relaxing getaway in a laid-back town.

 The Folly Ruins are what remains of an unfinished mansion.
 Abandoned before its completion due to problems with its construction being deemed bad omens, it is now a fun bit of urban decay to explore.

-One of the best known natural wonders in the area is the Blue Lagoon, a couple of kilometres to the east of Port Antonio.
-The sheltered bay is renowned for its stunningly blue waters, which are a popular spot for snorkelling, or just enjoying swimming.
+One of the best-known natural wonders in the area is the Blue Lagoon, a couple of kilometers to the east of Port Antonio.
+The sheltered bay is renowned for its stunning blue waters, which are a popular spot for snorkeling or just enjoying swimming.